aws-samples/amazon-kinesis-data-processor-aws-fargate/README.md

 A data streaming application consists of two layers: the storage layer and the processing layer.
-As stream storage, AWS offers the managed services Kinesis Data Streams and [Amazon Managed Streaming for Apache] (https://aws.amazon.com/msk/)Kafka (Amazon MSK), but you can also run stream storageslike [Apache Kafka](https://kafka.apache.org/) or [Apache Flume](https://flume.apache.org/) on [Amazon Elastic Compute Cloud](http://aws.amazon.com/ec2) (Amazon EC2) or [Amazon
+As stream storage, AWS offers the managed services Kinesis Data Streams and [Amazon Managed Streaming for Apache Kafka (Amazon MSK)](https://aws.amazon.com/msk/), but you can also run stream storageslike [Apache Kafka](https://kafka.apache.org/) or [Apache Flume](https://flume.apache.org/) on [Amazon Elastic Compute Cloud](http://aws.amazon.com/ec2) (Amazon EC2) or [Amazon